mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 Note that we're updating this charm for 12.04 [here](https://code.launchpad.net/~mark-mims/charms/precise/summit/trunk), but this will probably go away in the near future and we'll just use a generic django charm.
 It turns out we didn't do too much here that won't apply to django apps in general, but more on that another time.

 There was nothing special about our tuning of postgresql or memcached.
 We just used the services provided by the canned charms.
-We actually used a "local" repository for these canned charms because the charm store didn't exist yet.
-Nowadays it'd probably be easiest to just manage these two services with the charms straight out of the charm store.
-Same would be true for haproxy in this stack.

-They're not the charms you're likely to be making changes to or tweaking outside of their exposed config parameters.
-I know _jack_ about postgresql, so I'll defer to the experts in this regard.
+These sort of peripheral services aren't the kind of charms you're likely to be making changes to or tweaking outside of their exposed config parameters.
+I know _jack_ about memcached, so I'll defer to the experts in this regard.
+Similarly for postgresql... and haproxy if we used it in this stack.

-The summit charm I might want to manage locally
+The summit charm is a little different.
+It's something we were continuing to tweak during development.
+Perhaps with future more generic django charm versions, we won't need to tweak the charm itself... just configure it.

+We used a "local" repository for _all_ charms because the charm store hadn't landed when we were setting this up.
+Well, now that the charm store is live, you can just deploy the canned charms straight from the store

+    `juju deploy -e summit memcached`

+and keep the ones you want to tweak in a local repository...

+    `juju deploy -e summit --repository ~/charms local:summit`

+all within the same environment.
+It works out nicely.

 ### control environment